Kawshik/Boilerplate-Generator/README.md

 ```js
 gulp run build
 ```
-+ You can now edit the files and develop your own website.
++ You can now edit the files in the src folder and develop your own website.

 ## Licence